zalando/expan/docs/glossary.rst

 * Multiple testing problem for chi-square testing

 Since chi-square testing is also a hypothesis testing, you need to keep in mind that multiple chi-square testing brings the problem of increasing of false positives rate described in the previous section.
-Let say, you want to test your split rate 5 times with 0.05 alpha.
-For 5 tests your alpha is no longer 0.05, but :math:`1 - (1 - 0.05)^{5} \approx 0.23` Correction for multiple chi-square testing is also needed.
+Let say, you want to test the correctness of your variants split 5 times at different times with 0.05 alpha.
+For 5 tests your alpha is no longer 0.05, but :math:`1 - (1 - 0.05)^{5} \approx 0.23`.
+Correction for multiple chi-square testing is needed here.
-As a possible solution, run several chi-square tests and collect p-values.
-Correct p-values with one of our correction methods (CorrectionMethod.BONFERRONI, CorrectionMethod.BH) to get new correction alpha value, and make a decision about correctness of variant split using new significance level.
+In this case, you can run several chi-square tests and collect p-values, сorrect p-values with one of our correction methods (CorrectionMethod.BONFERRONI, CorrectionMethod.BH) to get new corrected alpha, and make a decision about correctness of the variants splits using that new alpha.